duetosymmetry/ads2inspire/README.md

 `--filter-type` controls which keys to search for on INSPIRE: the default `"ads"` will only search for keys that look like ADS keys, while `"all"` will try all keys (aside from those that look like INSPIRE keys).
+The `--fill-missing` flag will query for INSPIRE-like keys that were referenced in the LaTeX source, but missing from the .bib file, and fill them into the .bib file if found.

 ## Contributing